|

 Were staying in a rather fancy hotel tonight,

-so I think Im going to
+so I think Im going to head

 down to the Jacuzzi and later, our manager is going